rafaelrat/Snake4j/README.md

 * Download the `Snake4j.jar` file
 * Run with `java -jar Snake4j.jar`
 * Control the snake with the arrow keys
-* To play again, close and re-open it
+* To play again, close and reopen